 Cynthia and Larry want to know more about Connor from Evan.
 And so, it isn’t long before Evan is invited over to the Murphy home for dinner.
 During this dinner, Evan finds out that Zoe despised Connor, whom she calls a “bad person.”
 She has nothing good to say about her dead brother, and it naturally upsets Larry and Cynthia every time they hear Zoe insult Connor.

 Later, in a private conversation between Zoe and Evan, she expresses some skepticism that Evan was ever really Connor’s friend.
 Although she and Connor weren’t close, Zoe finds it hard to believe that Evan and Connor were friends because she never saw them hanging out together.
-The only time that she saw Evan and Connor interacting with each other was a few days before the suicide, when Connor yelled at Evan in the school hallway.
+The only time that she saw Evan and Connor interacting with each other was when Connor yelled at Evan in the school hallway.
 Despite these major doubts, Evan is able to convince Zoe that he and Connor just had a minor argument in that school hallway and that they were really friends.

 “Dear Evan Hansen” ignores the larger questions of what kind of emotional support Connor was or was not getting at home.
 It’s revealed that he was shipped off to rehab on multiple occasions for his substance abuse problems.
 And it’s obvious that Cynthia doesn’t want to talk about Connor’s worst flaws, so her denial about his problems might have made things worse.